(This article was last updated on Jan. 5, 2023)

 Should Americans buy these plans?

-Before the FATCA law was enacted in 2010, it did make sense for American expats to invest offshore, although in a sensible way like everybody else.
+Before the Foreign Account Tax Compliance Act (FATCA) was enacted in the US in 2010, it did make sense for American expats to invest offshore, although in a sensible way like everybody else.

 These days, it is tough for Americans to invest productively offshore.
 Investing in an unproductive way can lead to tax problems.